 Tennis courts, lacrosse box, paved trails, running trail, play structure (6-12 age), picnic tables, washroom, park signage, waste receptacles, fencing, benches and an off leash dog area.

-College Heights – Located on 11th Avenue Picnic tables, play structure and waste receptacles.
+College Heights – Located on 11th Avenue.
+Picnic tables and waste receptacles.

 Dr. Humes Memorial Park – Located at Hurd Street and Pleasantview Crescent.
 Paved path, picnic shelter, picnic tables, benches, waste receptacles, fencing, washroom, parking and signage.